glaukiol1/pybuster/README.md

 - It uses pip3 for modules, and it only requires one, *requests*, which is already installed in most systems
 - It is easier to understand python code over go code, when you aren't a programmer, thus you can easily edit this.
 - Faster setup, you dont need to install golang, you can start it directly.

+## Changes in v1.1
+Features below, +;
+- Added subdomain search mode
+- Changed cli usage, changed "dns" to "subdomain"
+- Use python3 pybuster.py *subdomain* to start to scan for subdomains
+- The url shall not change, do not try to do *https://PYBUSTER.url.com*, this will break the tool, it will automatically do that, just write out the URL normally, like; https://url.com.
+- Minor changes to outputting

 ## Changes in v1.0
 First stable release, with main features, +: